Commander Caleb Menge

 - Villain Respect: If you finish the DLC and allow O'Dimm to win, he will gleefully state that he wants to work with Geralt again someday and, if he has any further trouble collecting a debt, will call upon a Witcher.

 - You Do NOT Want to Know: When Geralt requests that he wishes to know of his true nature.O'Dimm: No, Geralt, you don't.
-This time I shall spare you and not grant your wish.
+This one time I shall spare you and not grant your wish.

 - You Have Outlived Your Usefulness: Averted.
 If the witcher helps with fulfilling Olgierd's contract, O'Dimm releases Geralt from his service as agreed.